 So much better than "Middle School."

-We begin together.
+We FIND OUR PLACE together.

-Every Middle School student belongs to a “house,” with each one of them named after an aspect of our surroundings (Audubon, March, Orchard, and Sound).The house system allows students to form connections within the larger Middle School community.
-Every student also joins an Advisory—a group of 10 or so students, under the mentorship of a faculty advisor, who meet daily to talk about academic work, social dynamics, and political issues.
-(Advisors also collect cell phones for the school day.)
-Crucially, advisors serve as a link between home and school.
+Every Middle School student belongs to a “house,” with each one of them named after an aspect of our surroundings (Audubon, March, Orchard, and Sound).
+The house system allows students to form connections within the larger Middle School community.
 We also begin new experiences together: At the end of Middle School, seniors meet with eighth graders to talk about what’s ahead in the Upper School.

-We get ambitious together.
+We spend time together.

-We (re)search together.
+We research together.

 We stay strong together.

 That commitment starts with a three-season athletic requirement.
 At a time of significant physical growth, we offer interscholastic and recreational options that develop coordination, confidence, sportsmanship, and sport-specific skills.
-For much more about athletics at GFA, click here.
+For more about athletics at GFA, click here.

 We serve together.